kubevirt/user-guide/docs/operations/clone_api.md

 The clone API is in an early alpha version and may change dramatically.
 There are many improvements and features that are expected to be added, the most significant goals are:

-* Add more supported source types.
-The most important is `VirtualMachineSnapshot` (see section below for more info).
-We also intend to support `VirtualMachineInstace` types in the future.
+* Add more supported source types like `VirtualMachineInstace` in the future.
 * Add a cross-namespace clone support.
 This needs to be supported for snapshots / restores first.

 ### Using clones as a "golden VM image"

-One of the great things that could be accomplished with the clone API when `VirtualMachineSnapshot`s are supported as source types is to create "golden VM images" (a.k.a.
+One of the great things that could be accomplished with the clone API when the source is of kind `VirtualMachineSnapshot` is to create "golden VM images" (a.k.a.
 Templates / Bookmark VMs / etc).
 In other words, the following workflow would be available:

 **Create a golden image**